 You can disable the hiding of informational panels that are outside the program window.
 This is useful when, for instance, you have moved them to a second monitor: Preferences - Interface - Panels - Do not hide panels outside of main window.

 Menu - View - Fullscreen (or the F key, or Fullscreen button on the bottom bar) switches the full screen mode on/off.
-Choosing this item again or second press of the F key escapes from full screen mode (for Mac OS X 10.6 we have no true full screen mode, instead the main program window will be maximized).
+Choosing this item again or second press of the F key escapes from full screen mode.